Skip to main content

 🔹 Example:

-• Forests, deserts, wetlands, grasslands, oceans, rivers — all are different ecosystems.
+• Forests, deserts, wetlands, grasslands, oceans, and rivers—all are different ecosystems.

 Importance: